-Signs and symptoms of stress
+Signs and symptoms of chronic stress

-When a person has long-term (chronic) stress, continued activation of the stress response causes wear and tear on the body.
-Physical, emotional, and behavioural symptoms develop.
+Too much stress can leave us in a permanent stage of fight or flight, leaving us overwhelmed or unable to cope.
+Long term, this can affect our physical and mental health and physical, emotional, and behavioural symptoms develop.
 Our body's autonomic nervous system plays an important role in some of those symptoms as it controls our heart rate, breathing, vision changes and more.